 - STAT 230 and STAT 231

-- All 300-400 level math courses (math courses include ACTSC, Applied Mathematics (AMATH), Pure Mathematics (PMATH), Combinatorics and Optimization (CO), Computer Science (CS), and STAT – a MTHEL course is not considered a math course)
+- All 300-400 level math courses: math courses include ACTSC, Applied Mathematics (AMATH), Pure Mathematics (PMATH), Combinatorics and Optimization (CO), Computer Science (CS), and STAT.
+A MTHEL or COMM course is not considered a math course.

 What are my CAV/MAV requirements?